 General Kassem, leader of the Republican coup in Iraq this month a year ago, attended American Independence Day reception at the U.

-General Kassem, leader of the Republican coup in Iraq this month a year ago, attended American Independence Day reception at the U.S. Embassy Bagdad.
+Background: General Kassem, leader of the Republican coup in Iraq this month a year ago, attended American Independence Day reception at the U.S. Embassy Bagdad.

 Among the other guests were representatives of the Soviet Union and Nationalist China.

 The reception cane as Kassem continued to release prisoners seized during and after the coup.
 Their release indicated the growing liberal attitude of the Prime Minister to rehabilitate useful men who served the Monarchy.

 At the same time, the Prime Minister took steps to reduce the power of the Communist-controlled popular resistance groups formed originally to bulwark the Republican regime after the coup.